-Finding the right balance in-between these two is what I strive for – a true white light throughout my house.
+Finding the right balance in-between these two is what to strive for – a true white light throughout a house.
 In my house the color of the white walls that works is Sherwin Williams – Pure White.

 Both warm and cool light can brighten up any room; picking the right one is more about what makes you feel good in the room.
-I prefer pure white, but I have a friend who has a bright, open home, but she uses more warm whites in paint and the light bulbs she uses in her home.
+I prefer pure white, but I have a friend who has a bright, open home.
+She uses more warm whites in paint as well as the color emitted from the light bulbs she uses in the light fixtures in her home.

 With lamp shades, she uses ecru-colored shades, where I prefer a pure white lamp shade.
 Her rooms never look dark, but they are not white white.
 So making a room appear brighter is not just about using pure white for everything.